Who We Are

 We are a friendly and inclusive community Athletics club based in South London/Surrey, catering for all abilities, males and females from 10 year olds (year 5) to Masters.

-Les became involved with Mitcham AC some 30 years ago and one of his earliest roles was as team manager for their women who at the time went on to become arguably the finest team in the country.
+Les became involved with Mitcham Athletics Club some 30 years ago and one of his earliest roles was team manager for the women who at the time went on to become arguably the finest team in the country.

 At the end of March 2004 some of Britain's brightest young talents were mourning the death of their coach Les Allder who at the age of 78 succumbed to cancer of the lymph system., many of whom have continued to credit his leadership for their sporting achievements and ensured that his legacy lives on.